delendum-xyz/starkvm-compiler/BasicBlockMachine.md

 # Procedures

-We support recursive dynamic procedure calls by adding an stacks in memory at fixed locations.
-On stack is needed per coroutine.
+We support recursive dynamic procedure calls by adding stacks in memory at fixed locations.
+One stack is needed per coroutine.

 A single SP register, a fixed memory location, holds pointer to the top of the stack.
 The stack grows towards lower addresses.